Select your language

 The Walloon Region had a higher prevalence of anxiety and depressive disorders compared to the Brussels Capital Region and the Flemish Region and the Brussels Capital Region had a higher prevalence compared to the Flemish Region.

 Between 2008 and 2013, the prevalence of anxiety disorders increased in all regions.
-Between 2013 and 2018, it continued to sharply increase in the Walloon Region in both genders, but not in the other regions.
+Between 2013 and 2018, it continued to rise in the Walloon region, especially among women but also among men, whereas this was not the case in the other regions.

 • Men